 Documentation is key when you are preparing to go back to court regarding a dispute with your ex.
 If you discuss the bills with your ex, you may want to take notes about what was said during the conversation and jot down the dates and times so you can remember the conversation later.
 Some states allow recording of a conversation by parties to that conversation, while in other states no recording is allowed.
 Regardless, you may want to assume that you could be recorded during any conversation with your ex.
 It’s a good idea not to say anything over the phone or via text you wouldn’t want played back in court later on.

-After a petition to enforce payment has been filed, your case will be set for a hearing before a judge.
+After a petition to enforce the medical payments has been filed, your case will be set for a hearing before a judge.
 To avoid court, your ex may decide to pay his or her share of the bills.
 If this is not done before the court date, you will be allowed to present evidence before a judge and ask the judge to enter an order requiring your ex to remit payment.
-Contact The Law Offices of Ann Thomson today, or call 562-431-4333 to schedule a consultation.
+Contact The Law Offices of Ann Thomson (Seal Beach family law attorney) today, or call 562-431-4333 to schedule a consultation.